 The carrying value of long-lived assets subject to amortization including property and equipment is reviewed for impairment whenever events or changes in circumstances indicate that the assets will not continue to be used in the delivery of the Organization's charitable programs.
-An impairment loss is measured at the amount by which the carrying amount of the asset exceeds its fair value.
+An impairment loss is measured at the amount by which the carrying amount of the asset exceeds its fair value or replacement cost, measured on an asset-by-asset basis.
+Any impairment losses are accounted for as expenses in the statement of operations.